-The Australian Computer Museum was set up with the intention to preserve and exhibit the artifacts of computing history in Australia, and with it, documentation, software, and peripherals – back to the beginning!
+The Australian Computer Museum Society was set up to preserve and exhibit the artifacts of computing history in Australia, and with it, documentation, software, and peripherals – back to the beginning!
 One of our ongoing initiatives is to record the

-We plan to educate Australians on the history of this technology, which today permeates every aspect of our daily lives – we will do this by means of online reference material and by producing articles and booklets for distribution, along with the public exhibition of representative artifacts.
+We hope to educate Australians on the history of this technology, which today permeates every aspect of our daily lives – we will do this by means of online reference material and by producing articles and booklets for distribution, along with the public exhibition of representative artifacts.
 We also plan to initiate educational classes and skill-sharing societies to drive innovation and creative disruption/evolution.

 Our Executive Team

 Professor Jennifer SeberryPresident

 Tennyson has worked as a professional storyteller for more than a decade.
 His interest in technology and history have converged in his work for the ACMS.
 Tennyson brings skills, insights and disciplines from an impressively diverse range of fields.

 First programming in binary, Anne Jones’ inovlvement in computers dates back to the 1950’s.
 An industry pioneer in every way, we are glad to count Anne among our number.

 Riley Tipton Perry